Latest update on Coronavirus (COVID-19) in the UK (updated on 26th May 2020)

 We do however feel it is necessary to comment on the main points and help you to understand the practical side.
 These are:

 The chancellor announced on 20th March that the government will reimburse 80% of the salary for employees who have been designated and notified rightfully by their employers as “furloughed”.
-There is at this moment in time, no official definition of “furloughed” but it seems like it would mean employees who have been given temporary leave.
-This measure will be subject to a cap of £2,500 per month per employee (gross).
-To qualify for the scheme furloughed employees should not undertake work while they are furloughed.
+This measure is subject to a cap of £2,500 per month per employee (gross).
+To qualify for the scheme furloughed employees should not undertake work while they are furloughed and the minimum period is 3 weeks.

-- The initial grant will be for the three months, from 1 March through to the end of May 2020, but could be extended for a longer period.
+- The initial grant is for the three months, from 1 March through to the end of May 2020, but could be extended for a longer period.

 To be eligible, the following conditions will be taken into account: